nms-scribe/cosmopoeia/idea.md

 I ended up going with Cosmopeia
 *cosmopoeia* - From anglicized greek roots *cosmo-* "world" and *-poeia*, "creation"

 # Reasoning

 AFMG maps are a rectangle full of voronoi cells around randomly generated points.
 Each cell has an elevation, plus a number of other attributes, which make all land within that cell fairly uniform.
 In some ways this resembles hexagonal grid maps of role-playing games, and if you had uniform placement of points, it would look exactly like that.
 However, the random points and the voronoi give a more organic look to the output.
 With appropriate line smoothing and styling, the resulting maps look very much like a traditional fantasy map.

-The problem with AFMG is that it is a monolithic tool inseparable from the user interface built around it.
+The problem I have with AFMG is that it is a monolithic tool inseparable from the user interface built around it.
 While the creator has added a lot of features and customization to the system, additional features and customization are dependent on their schedule and vision.
 Due to its development as a browser application, it suffers from performance problems with very complex maps.

 Implementing much of the functionality as commands around open geographic file formats would mean: